lnishan/awesome-competitive-programming/README.md

 2. More great resources from other regions (eg. Russian scene, BR ICPC Camp)
 3. ICPC News site (eg. snarknews)
 4. A short reference sheet
+5. Book reviews (recommendations)
+6. Integration with Travis CI and awesome-bot (for automatic link check)

 *This repository is currently not associated with the official [awesome list](https://github.com/sindresorhus/awesome).
 For the time being I'm still looking to improve on the current contents before submitting a PR.*